nealrout/daas_db/README.md

 Liquibase CLI (open source)- https://www.liquibase.com/download
 ## Miscellaneous
-For postgresql anonomous blocks to work we have to make the following substitutions in the .sql files
+For postgresql anonymous blocks to work we have to make the following substitutions in the .sql files

 - From
   - '